The Other Side (Kubin novel)

 The Other Side (Die andere Seite.
 Ein phantastischer Roman) is a 1909 novel by the Austrian writer Alfred Kubin.
 It is about a man who is invited to come and live in a kingdom that has been created in Central Asia from old European buildings.
 Kubin was known as a draughtsman and The Other Side was his only novel.
 It was inspired by his own illustrations originally intended for the novel The Golem by Gustav Meyrink.
 It is regarded as a precursor to magical realism.

 Background

 In the early 1900s, Alfred Kubin became an established draughtsman and illustrator known for his dark, otherworldly and sexually charged imagery.
 After a few years, when his wife had become sickly and they had moved to the Austrian countryside, he began to struggle to continue making images.
 He wrote in a private letter: "I don't believe I am an artist any longer; perhaps I am a writer, perhaps a philosopher, perhaps something else—a thing or something else again, or I am nothing at all."
-Some time previously, he had been commissioned to create illustrations for Gustav Meyrink's then upcoming novel The Golem, which had been delayed for several years.
+Some time previously, he had been commissioned to create illustrations for Gustav Meyrink's novel The Golem, which had been delayed for several years.
 Kubin decided to write his own novel with these unused illustrations as basis, and this became The Other Side.
 He finished the novel quickly.